 An example of a subject-specific OER is the Nordic University Health Hub, which covers the medical field in the Nordic countries and is a collaboration between a number of Scandinavian universities.
 This resource is made with OERCommons, which is a global platform for the development of open learning resources.

-Citizen science is another way of conducting open science, and is a research approach, which is becoming increasingly widespread.
-Citizen science can be described as projects, where volunteers are actively involved in research projects, which generate new science or increasing understanding.
+Citizen science is another way of conducting open science and a research approach, which is becoming increasingly widespread.
+Citizen science is often described as projects, where volunteers are actively involved in research projects that generate new science or increase understanding.

 By involving volunteers in data collection, researchers can access much larger volumes of data than they can procure on their own.
 Citizens can exert a greater influence on which research questions should be prioritised.
 Volunteers will often choose to participate from a personal interest in the project.

-CS has gained attention in the decision-making circles with an expectation that the method can result in a greater scientific and societal impact.
-CS emphasises the communication of research results and processes to the public, which makes citizen science a common platform for the encounter between researcher and citizen.
+Citizen science has gained attention in the decision-making circles with an expectation that the method can result in a greater scientific and societal impact.
+Citizen science emphasises the communication of research results and processes to the public, which makes it a common platform for the encounter between researcher and citizen.
 As a method, it encourages citizen participation and democratic education.

-Would you like to meet other researchers from AU, who are interested in or working with citizen science, then become part of the AU Citizen Science network.
-At the network meetings, you can discuss your thoughts and ideas with other researchers, who have experience with citizen science projects.
+Would you like to meet other researchers from Aarhus University, who are interested in or working with citizen science?
+If so, become part of the AU Citizen Science network.
+At the network meetings, you can discuss your thoughts and ideas with other researchers who have experience with citizen science projects.
 Sign up for the mailing list at AU Citizen Science and get information about meetings and activities.

 If you have any questions or concerns, feel free to contact the liaison librarian associated with your field, who will be happy to assist you with your questions.